mucnjakf/InvoiceManager/README.md

 ---

 ### **Overview**
-Invoice Manager is a web application for managing invoices.
+InvoiceManager is a comprehensive application designed to streamline the process of invoice management for businesses of all sizes.
+With InvoiceManager, users can efficiently create and track invoices, simplifying the billing process and improving cash flow management.

 ---